wg-osr/walkerga.github.io/pages/fantasylandgenerator.md

     'sticky webs covering it',
     'rapids blocking the path',
     'the Ghost that haunts the place',
+    'the dead bodies piled in it',
+    'the complete lack of drinkeable water around',
   ];
 gen_data['tunneladjective'] = [
     'amalgamated weapons',